theoldg/mnemo-lm/README.md

 [...]
 ```

-Once we remember the mnemonic, we can recover the number by mapping the special letters back to numbers.
+Choose your favourite mnemonic sentence among the generated suggestions.
+Once you remember the mnemonic, you can recover the number by mapping the special letters back to digits.

 "`N`ie `P`oj`M`uję, co `W`y`RW`ało" → 2 9 3 8 4 8